 8. Our Hotel (Jai Mahal Palace Hotel)

 Jai Mahal Place is of Taj Hotel property – one of the best hotels I have stayed so far.

 Built in 1745, It is a stunning piece of Rajasthan’s heritage, a great example of Indo-Saracenic architecture set amidst 18 acres of landscaped Mughal gardens.
 It has been the residence of three Prime Ministers of the princely state of Jaipur.
 Painstakingly restored and recently refurbished, it is now a luxury five-star Taj heritage hotel equipped with all modern-day comforts.

-While the palace hotel gives you a taste of the best of Rajasthani heritage and culture, you also savour the best flavours in the city at our two specialty restaurants.
+While the palace hotel gives you a taste of the best of Rajasthani heritage and culture, you also savor the best flavors in the city at our two specialty restaurants.
 Cinnamon serves the most authentic Royal Indian cuisines from four princely states, while Giardino is Jaipur’s finest and only contemporary al fresco Italian restaurant.
-While Marble Arch offers a medley of flavours; and the fashionable and trendy Marigold Bar houses a selection of single malts and cigars alongside innovative cocktails.
+While Marble Arch offers a medley of flavors; and the fashionable and trendy Marigold Bar houses a selection of single malts and cigars alongside innovative cocktails.